leggedrobotics/navigation_template/README.md

 ## Overview

-This repository serves as a template for building projects or extensions based on Isaac Lab.
+This repository fork serves as a template for building projects or extensions based on Isaac Lab, specifically for navigation projects.
 It allows you to develop in an isolated environment, outside of the core Isaac Lab repository.

+The code skeleton here is very lightweight, because all shared navigation components live in [isaac-nav-suite](https://github.com/leggedrobotics/isaac-nav-suite), and this template just assembles them in an example env_cfg file in a way that works out the box, and demonstrates how to set up your directory structure. **NOTE:** at present, the necessary navigation components are not yet checked into the main branch of isaac-nav-suite, so to get a working project out the box, you should check out the [dev/kappi_tas/migration](https://github.com/leggedrobotics/isaac-nav-suite/tree/dev/kappi_tas/migration?tab=readme-ov-file) branch.

+The rest of this README is the same as the general [extension template](https://github.com/isaac-sim/IsaacLabExtensionTemplate) README.

 **Key Features:**